sithu-khant/ztm-extension/README.md

 ## Logs

+* Thu Jan 4, 2024
+	* Updated LICENSE
+	* (1.4.01) - Merged from `MattCSmith`
+		* Time statistics on each category/section of the course curriculum
+		* Time statistics in the sidebar for the course overall
+		* Toggle switch to enable all the statistics.
 * Sat Dec 30, 2023
 	* (12.30.01) - Added `Buy Me a Coffee` button.
 	* (12.30.02) - Added versions for Firefox and other browsers.